Cassava Farming and Cultivation: The Complete Guide for Growers and Agripreneurs

 Large-scale farmers use relatively more advanced farming tools, techniques, and equipment, including tractors and irrigation systems, to increase yield.

-Commercial farmers on the other hand produce cassava for sale in local or international markets.
+Commercial farmers, on the other hand, produce cassava for sale in local or international markets.
 Read an in-depth guide on commercial cassava farming.

 Cassava stems ready to be planted